shaekhhasanshoron/mosquitto-example/README.md

 - Check `Auto SSL by KloverCloud (Let's Encrypt)` to True & provide `/mosquitto/certs` as Auto SSL Certificate Mount Path
 Or you have to provide your own SSL Certificate & SSL Configurations in `config/mosquitto.conf`
 - Create Application
-- Create a secret with the given Environment Variables
+- Create a Secret with the given Environment Variables
 - Deploy